bamidev/browser-window/docs/ISSUE-DIAGNOSIS.md

 #### Missing gtk/gtk.h

-TODO: Parse console error here...
+TODO: Paste console error here...

 This error means that the GTK development files are not available.